Grow Your Own Wicking Gardens

 In this 2 hour course we will help you:

-- learn how wicking beds work – what makes them different to grandmas pots in saucers
+- See how wicking and closed wicking systems work and what makes them different to grandmas pots in saucers

-- make some wicking gardens out of pre-loved items
+- make your own wicking pot from pre-loved items

 - turn your favourite pots into wicking beds

 - explore alternatives to glue or plastics – how can cement be waterproof?

 - see food plants that thrive in wicking beds

 - choose easy food water plants

 - reduce the risk of mosquitoes in your garden

 - understand local fauna like water-dragons, frogs and dragon flies